Oral and Maxillofacial Surgeons

 – all policies and procedures relating to infection prevention are reviewed according to updates and changes to Australian Standards.

-- introduction of Hand Hygiene Australia (HHA)- 5 Moments Hand Hygiene certification in 2013
+– Hand Hygiene Australia (HHA)- 5 Moments Hand Hygiene annual certification achieved by staff and doctors

 – annual competency training of staff in Aseptic Non Touch Technique, scrubbing, gowning and gloving techniques

 – 300 moments of HHA auditing of nurses, surgeons and anaesthetists per year

 – access to alcohol based hand rubs in the waiting room and all treatment areas

 – introduction of antimicrobial stewardship program which monitors the use of antibiotic therapies and arranges activities to increase doctor, staff, patient and carer awareness of appropriate antibiotic use.

 – external and internal education and training on infection prevention, cleaning, disinfection, sterilising and packaging of reusable equipment